rayniel95/rayniel95.github.io/docs/index.md

 keywords: creepycomputersciencefield, rarenametechnology, ...

-### **Blockchain system for medical records storage.**
+### **Blockchain system for medical records storage.** {#Blockchain-system-for-medical-records-storage}

 *March 2020 - August 2020*

-- Designed and implemented a two-node Hyperledger Fabric network.
+- Designed and implemented a Hyperledger Fabric network.
 - Designed digital medical records using the Observational Medical Outcomes Partnership (OMOP) standard as assets to be saved on a blockchain.
-- Designed and implemented a smart contract (chain code) to save, list and modify digital medical records on a Hyperledger Fabric network.
+- Designed and implemented a smart contract (chaincode) to save, list and modify digital medical records on a Hyperledger Fabric network.
 - Designed and implemented a web server to communicate with the blockchain network.
 - Designed and implemented a web application to interact with the blockchain network.